linode/docs/docs/reference-architecture/video-transcoding/diagrams/index.md

 published: 2023-12-19
 ---

-The diagrams featured here provide different perspectives on the general architecture of a video transcoding workflow:
+The diagrams featured here provide different perspectives on the architecture of a video transcoding workflow:

-- [Figure 1](#figure-1-high-level-typical-media-ingest-workflow) describes the high-level components of a video transcoding architecture without referring to particular technologies that may be used, with some exceptions.
+- [Figure 1](#figure-1-high-level-typical-media-ingest-workflow) describes the high-level components of a general video transcoding architecture without referring to particular technologies that may be used (with some exceptions).

 - [Figure 2](#figure-2-akamai-cloud-compute-lke-with-argo-events-and-argo-workflow) presents the same components of figure 1, but with an overlay of how those components can be powered by Akamai Connected Cloud, Linode Kubernetes Engine (LKE), and [Argo](https://argoproj.github.io/).